developers15/Image-Ip-Grabber/README.md

- Image Ip Grabber! (sidenote, go to replit and import this repo)
+ Image Ip Grabber! (sidenote, go to replit and copy the code in main.js.
+Then go to replit, create a new repl, node.js and paste it in there)
 ____________________